 Here are five ways to keep yourself safe on social media:

 1. Revealing the location of your home is a 10000% no-no. The idea of checking-in places seems fun, but you never know who is watching.
 Never share the exact dates of your vacation, criminals are using social media now to monitor your every move.

-2. Your personal phone number should stay personal.
-Anyone can track you using certain black market applications.
+2. Your phone number should stay personal.
+Anyone can track you using absolute black market applications.

 3. Financial information such as personal bank statements, or even a picture of the individual holding money, can give criminals a motive to commit a crime against you.

 4. Consciously think about how you expose your children to the internet.
 Providing information about your child may be later used to harm them.

 5. Screenshots of personal conversations aren’t best.
 Keep in mind if you screen grabbed it, you never know who else did, too.